Adam K. Mortara

 Bartlit Beck Herman Palenchar & Scott LLP, 2003-Present, Partner (since 2007)

 In December 2011, Crain's Chicago Business named Adam to its 40 Under 40 List.
 Adam was the only lawyer selected from a group of over 700 nominees.
-And in May 2012, Legal Media Group's Life Sciences recognized Adam as a "Life Sciences Star."
+First in 2012 and again in 2013, Legal Media Group's Life Sciences recognized Adam as a "Life Sciences Star."
 In 2014, he was named to the Intellectual Asset Management Patent 1000, a list of the world's leading patent practitioners.